You want smart political talk without the meltdowns?

 Unbelievable, but they haven't restored it as far as you know.

-As far as I know, no, the closest effort that we've come to a public arena discussion of this subject was Senator Cruz's willful blindness hearings that Chris Galbitz and I both testified at in June of 2016.
+The closest effort that we've come to a public arena discussion of this subject was Senator Cruz's willful blindness hearings that Chris Galbits and I both testified at in June of 2016.

-If you want to go back and look, you can see what we said on a year and a half ago, what we said in public to Congress.
+If you want to go back and look, you can see what we said a year and a half ago, what we said in public to Congress.

-Let me bring uh Chris Gobbitzen here.
+Let me bring Chris Gobbitson here.

-Thanks for having me on Son, and uh it's good to uh talk to you again still as well.
+Well, first of all, thanks for having me on, Sean, and it's good to talk to you again, Phil, as well.

 And that is just factually untrue.